-- Consider additional diverse amenities, such as outdoor fitness equipment/parcourse or a full-size basketball court. - Provide connections to bikeway improvements on Stelling Rd.
+- Consider additional diverse amenities, such as outdoor fitness equipment/parcourse or a full-size basketball court. - Provide connections to bikeway improvements on Stelling Rd. - Consider for location of development of major new facilities.

 11111 LINDA VISTA DRIVE, NEAR COLUMBUS AVENUE